DKB1990/PaymentGateway/README.md

 ## Future Improvements :wrench:
 1. Implementing Event Based pattern for Acquiring Bank
+2. Adding more Unit-Test cases on Command, Query models
-2. Connecting the logger with AppDynamics Or RedShift to make some ML models for future predictions
+3. Connecting the logger with AppDynamics Or RedShift to make some ML models for future predictions
-3. Implementing Retry mechanism to the immediate failed Or TimedOut scenarios
+4. Implementing Retry mechanism to the immediate failed Or TimedOut scenarios
-4. Adding more validations (To make system PCI DSS complaint)
+5. Adding more validations (To make system PCI DSS complaint)
-5. Replacing In-Memory database with T-SQL database
+6. Replacing In-Memory database with T-SQL database